Major policy decision on Jammu and Kashmir expected today

 All schools, colleges to remain shut in Jammu today

-The Governor of the state, Satyapal Malim after meeting with several local leaders on Saturday said that people should not believe rumours and added that he has no information about any change to the constitutional position in the state.
+The Governor of the state, Satyapal Malik after meeting with several local leaders on Saturday said that people should not believe rumours and added that he has no information about any change to the constitutional position in the state.
 The statement comes in the wake of rumours that Article 35A may be abrogated.